codertsv/oc_paper/README.md

 Creating didactic and friendly spaces for people to learn and promote programming literacy is at the heart of our group.
 One of our strategies to achieve this is our weekly physical or virtual sessions led by our members or guests.
 This section lists some of the activities and responsibilities that will ensure planning, advertising and running sessions smoothly.

-- [] Schedule speaker/facilitator: invite and add speaker/facilitator to a calendar event for the session
+- [ ] Schedule speaker/facilitator: invite and add speaker/facilitator to a calendar event for the session
   Time: weeks ahead of session
-- [] Confirm speaker/facilitator availability
+- [ ] Confirm speaker/facilitator availability
   Time: one week before session
-- [] Consult speaker's preference on recording and sharing their session (No, Yes, privately, publicly)
+- [ ] Consult speaker's preference on recording and sharing their session (No, Yes, privately, publicly)
   Time: one week before session
-- [] Confirm the session space and/or virtual room
+- [ ] Confirm the session space and/or virtual room
   Time: one week before session
-- [] Add event title and description to codeRtsv calendar (currently hosted with Google)
+- [ ] Add event title and description to codeRtsv calendar (currently hosted with Google)
   Time: one week before session
-- [] Prepare advertising text - for convenience we currently write 280 character invitation
+- [ ] Prepare advertising text - for convenience we currently write 280 character invitation
   Time: one week before session
-- [] Share session advertisement on Twitter
+- [ ] Share session advertisement on Twitter
   Time: 3-4 days before session
-- [] Share session advertisement and location on Slack
+- [ ] Share session advertisement and location on Slack
   Time: 3-4 days before session
-- [] Send session advertisement through email list
+- [ ] Send session advertisement through email list
   Time: 1-2 days before session
-- [] Share session advertisement on Twitter
+- [ ] Share session advertisement on Twitter
   Time: 1-3 hours previous session
-- [] Introduce speaker/facilitator at the beginning of the session
+- [ ] Introduce speaker/facilitator at the beginning of the session
-- [] Start recording (if speaker/facilitator has agreed)
+- [ ] Start recording (if speaker/facilitator has agreed)
-- [] Monitor and moderate questions in the room or chat
+- [ ] Monitor and moderate questions in the room or chat
-- [] Keep speaker/facilitator on time
+- [ ] Keep speaker/facilitator on time
-- [] Record number of attendees
+- [ ] Record number of attendees
-- [] Run the lucky attendee codeRtsv-mug raffle
+- [ ] Run the lucky attendee codeRtsv-mug raffle
-- [] Note, curate and share any resources used during the session
+- [ ] Note, curate and share any resources used during the session
-- [] Fill sessions' log sheet in Google documents
+- [ ] Fill sessions' log sheet in Google documents
-- [] Obtain, (edit?) and publish recording in codeRtsv YouTube channel
+- [ ] Obtain, (edit?) and publish recording in codeRtsv YouTube channel
-- [] Update codeRtsv website: speaker, session title and description, resources used, extract
+- [ ] Update codeRtsv website: speaker, session title and description, resources used, extract
-- [] Conduct a session debrief (if required: positives, aspects to improve, new opportunities)
+- [ ] Conduct a session debrief (if required: positives, aspects to improve, new opportunities)

 ---------
-People is the organizing committee is not required to be a coder.
-We welcome the enthusiasm and organizational skills from anyone.
+People in the organizing committee is not required to be a coder.
+We welcome your enthusiasm and organizational skills.
 We will appreciate your help and input in coordinating and leading our group.